Daphne Oram; Devizesโ€™ Unsung Pioneer of Electronic Sound Part 3

 Throughout the 1940s Daphne devoted herself to the pioneering of electronic sound, labouring into the night composing various pieces, most far too avant-garde for the traditionalist BBC bosses to consider publishing.
 Promoted to music studio manager after a decade, she eventually convinced the BBC to the benefits of electronic music and musique concrรฉte for use in programming; particularly for The BBC Third Programme, replaced by BBC Radio 3.
 By 1957 they caved, and Daphne was appointed the original co-director of The BBC Radiophonic Workshop with Senior Studio Manager Desmond Briscoe.

 Their early efforts were for radio: radiophonic poems, effects for prevalent sci-fi serials like Quatermass and The Pit, and comedy sounds for The Goon Show.
-Yet Daphneโ€™s motivation remained in electronic music production, and she resigned in 1959 to freelance.
+Yet Daphneโ€™s motivation remained in electronic music production, and she resigned in 1959 to freelance, moving again to Kent.

 Daphne Oram was way ahead of her time, a visionary frustrated with the direction The Radiophonic Workshop was heading, because electronic music was still in its infancy, especially the acceptance of it.
 The workshop continued without her and eventually branched into music, as television took over.